 I turned away as more storm clouds gathered over my head.
 Sanjay wouldn’t let it drop, though.
-He walked around my desk to keep glaring at me.
+Instead, he walked around my desk to keep glaring at me.

 “FINE!”
 I spat.
 “Have you heard why I wear this damn brace?
 Or wear sunglasses that could qualify as welding goggles?”

 “Yeah, some fraternity asshole beat you up in college.”

 “Some football-playing fraternity asshole beat the shit outta me, Sanjay!”

 Sanjay had played Division III college football, so, of course, I had to throw that dig at him.

 “The asshole broke my cheek, my jaw, my nose, my arm, my ribs, damaged my eye, and stomped the hell out of my knee.
 I had a four-year Army ROTC scholarship, Sanjay; they paid for my civil engineering degree.
 You wanna guess how the Army usually expects ROTC scholarship students to repay their largess?
 Huh?

 “Your new friend, Lieutenant Colonel Samantha Porter, was that asshole’s girlfriend at the time.
 He beat the f•©k out of me for talking to his girlfriend.
 Sam and I had been best friends since freshman year, Sanjay, and nothing more!
 I told her he hated my guts; she kept blowing off my concerns, and it cost me.
 Since I was twelve, I wanted to be an Army officer, Sanjay, an officer in the Corps of Engineers like my dad.
 But, her boyfriend took that all away from me.